December 2, 2017

 5. Motorcycles in the Lites classes must be 250cc four stroke, 200 two stroke, or smaller Motorcycles in the open classes must be larger than 250cc four stroke and 200 two stroke.
 250 four strokes are not allowed in the open classes – must be entered into a lites class (or age class).

-6. Jumping the start: A rider who false starts must stop, put both feet on the ground, and wait for the rest of the line to take off before leaving the start.
+6. Jumping the start: A rider who false starts must stop, put both feet on the ground, and wait for the rest of the line to take off before leaving the start, you must be last off the start.
 If he/she does not stop, 5 minutes will be added to his/her total time of the event.

 7. Marking your starting position: Signs will be placed to mark each class’s starting line.
 All bikes can mark their spots as early as racing is done on Saturday, with the exception of a race going through the start area on Sunday morning.
 Stands should be placed just to the left of where your bike will be; make sure to leave room for all handlebars.
 This is certainly not required; riders may ride up to the start line just before the start and find an available starting position.